hendrixc/bowlingsc/README.md

 # **Ten-pin Bowling Score Calculator**

-Welcome to an example of Ten-pin Bowling Score Calculator with Java, you can download the binary distribution from release section or if prefer you can download the source code to build the program.
+Welcome to an example of Ten-pin Bowling Score Calculator with Java, you can download the binary distribution from release section or download the source code to build the program.

-The Bowling Score Calculator program is distribute by a zip file "bowlingsc.zip".
+The Bowling Score Calculator program is distribute in a zip file called "bowlingsc.zip".

 ## Running the Ten-pin Bowling Score Calculator program
 ### Pre-requisites to execute
 1. JRE 1.8 or higher.

 ### Execution
-To execute the program execute the command below:
+To execute the program use the following command:
 `$ java -jar bowlingsc-full.jar fileName`

-Where fileName is the name of the file with bowling data.
-For you convenience the distribution file includes 2 files for testing purpose.
+Where fileName is the file name with bowling data.
+For you convenience, the zip file includes two test files (sample1.txt & sample2.txt).

 ### Distribution Contents
-1. bowlingsc-jar-with-dependencies.jar executable jar file.
+1. bowlingsc-full.jar, executable jar file.
-2. sample1.txt & sample2.txt files for tests.
+2. sample1.txt & sample2.txt, which are test files.
-3. Folder "docs" includes javadoc documentation.
+3. "docs" folder, includes javadoc documentation.
-4. Folder "site" includes maven site information.
+4. "site" folder, includes maven site information.

 ## Build